AdamRadziak/BD_OZE_SQL_Script/README.md

 # BD_OZE_SQL_Script

 This repo is for oze sql scrupts like:
-1. query
+1. query - in folder QUERY_Scripts
-2. function
+2. function - in folder Funtions
-3. trigger
+3. trigger - in folder triggers
-4. procedures
+4. stored procedures - not done yet